sfeast/SelectableRepeaters/readme.md

 About
 -----

-These are repeater controls for Enyo 2 that allows for selectable rows.
+These are repeater controls for Enyo 2 that allow for selectable rows.
 The SelectableRepeater kind allows for single row selections while the MultiSelectableRepeater kind allows for multiple row selections.

 How to Use